RealTimeLogic/LSP-Examples/Lua-Debug/README.md

    should, at this point, halt the execution in the application's .preload script

-The Mako Server's integrated debug monitor will immediately attempt to connect to Visual Studio Code (VS) as soon as the 'www' Lua application is loaded by the Mako Server.
-You will see a number of failed connection attempts.
-These error messages will print until you start VS; open the www directory in VS; and click the Run button.
-VS uses the configuration information in .vscode/launch.json and starts VS as a debug server as soon as you click the Run button (F5).
-The Mako Server should then connect and the debug session starts.

 ### Configuring VS

 At this point, you can step through the code, but you cannot set